-New York City: Parks to Stay Cool
+New York City: Places to Stay Cool

 Visiting New York City with kids this summer, be prepared for hot weather.